sourari/Physical-Chemistry/ChangeofBasis.md

 ### Hamilonian in Energy Basis:

 Notice that Vals is exactly the Hamiltonian in the energy basis, $H_E$.
+To visualize that it is indeed $ H_E $, we write the TISE in the energy basis as follow
+<p align="center">$H_E {(\psi_n)}_E = E_n {(\psi_n)}_E $.</p>
-To visualize that it is indeed $ H_E $, we write the TISE in the energy basis as follow.
-It is crucial to keep in mind that the energy eigenvalues are independent of the Hamiltonian basis and are the same in position, momentum or position basis.
+It is crucial to keep in mind that the energy eigenvalues are independent of the chosen basis for the Hamiltonian and are, therefore, the same in position, momentum or position basis.
-$H_E {(\psi_n)}_E = E_n {(\psi_n)}_E $, which can be rewritten in matrix form (we will only show it for a 3x3 matrix for simplicity, the math would be the same for any nxn matrix) as:
+The above TISE can be rewritten in matrix form (we will only show it for a 3x3 matrix for simplicity, the math would be the same for any nxn matrix) as:

 <p align="center"> $ \begin{pmatrix}
 E_{11}& E_{12} &E_{13}\\\